 ICE® 44 Revitalizes Connectivity

-The foundation work involves the placement of 6.5 beam 84" OD caissons with a 40' length and 3/8" wall thickness.
-These caissons are being installed using an ICE® 44 Vibratory Hammer known for its efficiency in driving large-diameter caissons into the ground, ensuring a stable and secure foundation for the bridge.
-Hydraulic hoses on the ICE® 44 Vibratory Hammer are crucial for its operation as they deliver the necessary hydraulic fluid to power the hammer, enabling efficient and precise driving of the caissons.
+The foundation work for this project involves 6.5 beam 84" (in) OD caissons, each measuring 40' (ft) in length with a 3/8" (in) wall thickness.
+These caissons are being driven using an ICE® 44 Vibratory Hammer, renowned for its efficiency in handling large-diameter caissons, ensuring a stable and secure foundation for the bridge.

-For the Neosho River bridge project, the caissons are being placed to a depth of approximately 40 feet.
-This depth ensures a stable foundation for the bridge, capable of supporting the structure and withstanding environmental factors such as water flow and soil conditions.
-The varying soil conditions along the river can pose difficulties in achieving uniform penetration depth and stability and fluctuating water levels can impact the construction schedule and the ease of caisson installation.
-Fortunately, the experts at Greg Bair know that maneuvering heavy equipment like the ICE® 44 in a riverine environment requires careful planning and execution to avoid accidents and ensure precision.
-Working closely with their engineering partners and their ICE® Pile Driving Specialists made this daunting task much more manageable.
+For the Neosho River bridge project, the caissons are being placed at a depth of approximately 40' (ft), providing a strong and stable foundation capable of withstanding environmental factors such as water flow and soil conditions.
+The river's varied soil composition poses challenges in achieving uniform penetration depth and stability, and fluctuating water levels can further impact the construction schedule and caisson installation.

-Way to go, Greg Bair Track Hoe Service, Inc.!
-Your attention to detail and dedication to safety is sure to make this project a huge success.
-International Construction Equipment, Inc. (ICE®) is proud to partner with such amazing professionals!
+Bravo to Greg Bair Track Hoe Service, Inc.!
+Your dedication to precision and safety ensures that this project will be a tremendous success.
+International Construction Equipment, Inc. (ICE®) is proud to support such outstanding professionals in building a stronger infrastructure for the region.

 Learn more about the ICE® 44